 At Eagle Hearing, we realize that hearing loss can disrupt your daily life.
 We are here to help you with our innovative hearing technology, cutting edge equipment, knowledgeable staff, and our comfortable environment.

-If you live in the Boise area, start by taking our free online hearing screening, or contact us today to schedule an appointment with one of our experienced audiologists, Dr. Vore or Dr. Conrad.
+If you live in the Boise area, start by taking our free online hearing screening, or contact us today to schedule an appointment with one of our experienced audiologists, Dr. Vore or Dr. Collins.
 We care about affordable hearing care and look forward to helping you find the best option to manage and improve your hearing!